 - Students can request self serve items from a fresh batch in the kitchen.

-- Food labels in dining hall include all top allergen information in all areas with the exception of the salad bar and
+- Food labels in dining hall include all top allergen information in all areas with the exception of the

 5. We have pre-order meals* available. *Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
 Typically these can be ordered online or by phone/text.